kbase/file_cache_server/README.md

 ```

 - `PYTHONUNBUFFERED` is useful for debug logging and can be left out of production.
-- The three `MINIO_*` vars are set up in the `docker-compose.yaml` file and are only for
+- The three `MINIO_*` vars are set up in the `docker-compose.yaml` file and are only for development.
-  development.
 - `SECRET_KEY` is used by flask for signing cookies (and is also used by flask plugins).
-In
-  production, this should be private and unguessable.
+In production, this should be private and unguessable.
+- `KBASE_AUTH_TOKEN` is used to run tests and is not necessary in production.

 ### Building and running